Last night the neighborhood owls were going crazy.

-Another week passes almost without a sound.
+Another week passes, almost without a sound.

 The invisible wreckage wrought by restraint

-Local saints, minor feasts.
+Local saints, minor feast days.

 Our Lady of the Water Tower and the Crown Prince of the Grain Elevator

-meet at midnight to drag the strip.
+meet up at midnight to drag the strip.

 Don’t question my heart, just my methods.